muratk3n/thirdwave/en/README.md

 ---

-I mean it's a legitimate viewpoint to have, but why are the people in the Democratic "Left" Party?
+I mean it's a legitimate viewpoint to have, but why are these people in the Democratic "Left" Party?

 "Sen. Joe Manchin Wants to Block You From Getting a $2,000 Check"